n8n Webhook Best Practices: Secure, Scalable, and Reliable

 D. Binary Uploads

-• Use the Webhook (Binary) mode and stream to object storage
+• Use n8n's Webhook Binary mode and stream files directly to object storage (S3, R2)

-• Store a pointer (URL, hash) in your DB; process asynchronously
+• Store a pointer (URL, hash, size) in your database

 Best Practices Checklist

-4. Respond fast with 202; move heavy work to queues/workers
+4. Respond fast with 202 and move heavy work to queues or workers

-7. Protect endpoints: size limits, IP allow‑lists, and least‑privilege secrets
+7. Protect endpoints with body size limits, IP allowlists, and least-privilege secrets

 Deployment Considerations